-As the final Delegated Acts, ITS and Guidelines have not yet been published, this paper has been based on the most up to date material available from the Commission and EIOPA at the time of writing.
-This includes Final Advice and draft Delegated Acts published by EIOPA as well as Set 1 of the public consultation on the ITS and the Guidelines, together with documents issued to selected stakeholders for pre-consultation which are not yet officially in the public domain.
-As such, while we do not expect any significant changes to the detail or the application of Solvency II once the final documents are published, it should be noted that some of the points raised in this paper may be subject to change until such time as the final documents have been issued.
+This paper has been based on the most up-to-date material available from the Commission and EIOPA at the time of writing confirmed.
+This includes Final Advice and the Delegated Act (Level 2) as well as Set 1 of the public consultation on the ITS and the Guidelines, together with documents issued to selected stakeholders for pre-consultation which are not yet officially in the public domain.
+As such, while we do not expect any significant changes to the detail or the application of Solvency II once all the final documents are published, it should be noted that some of the points raised in this paper may be subject to change until such time as all the final documents have been issued.